Last Updated on

 The pier is just offshore of Pattaya Beach, where our hotel was located.
 Thanks to the pictures I’d seen, I was able to spot the hotel easily from the pier.
 Once we paid the national park fee at a table on the pier, a representative from our hotel ushered us into a longtail boat that delivered us right to the beach in front of the hotel.
 Not a bad way to arrive!

-For our 3-night stay I’d chosen the Akira Lipe Resort on Pattaya Beach.
-Opened in late 2014, the rooms were spacious and modern and the location was perfect.
+For our 3-night stay I’d chosen the AKIRA Lipe Resort on Pattaya Beach.
+Opened in late 2014, the rooms were spacious and modern, the pool was spectacular and the location was absolutely perfect.
 We settled into our room, shook off the 3-hour speedboat ride and headed out to explore.

 What to do on Koh Lipe